Assassination of Marielle Franco: Investigation

 In October, there was a breakthrough in the investigation.
 The Public Ministry of Rio de Janeiro (MPRJ) announced that the use of information technology allowed the identification of the shooter's biotype.
-In addition, the analysis of images discovered other places where the car of the suspects had driven by.
+In addition, the analysis of images discovered other places where the car of the suspects had been driven by.
 The Ministry notified the councilwoman's family, but did not announce the information publicly.
 The prosecutors also visited the imprisoned Orlando Curicica and the Attorney General of the Republic, Raquel Dodge, referred to the MPRJ the testimony given by him to the prosecutors, whose content was also kept private, to maintain the secrecy of the investigation, which was a concern to all the authorities involved.

-On July 3, 2019, the Civil Police and the Navy announced an operation to find the weapons that would have been used in the crime.
-The suspicion originated from the testimony of a boatman in the Quebra-Mar area, in Barra. according to him, a man, later identified as Márcio Montavano, a.k.a.
+On 3 July 2019, the Civil Police and the Navy announced an operation to find the weapons that would have been used in the crime.
+The suspicion originated from the testimony of a boatman in the Quebra-Mar area, in Barra.
+According to him, a man, later identified as Márcio Montavano, a.k.a.
 Márcio Gordo - who would have taken the weapons from addresses linked to retired military police officer Ronnie Lessa, who is pointed out as the ringleader of the crime - hired him for a trip to the Tijucas Islands, to practice underwater fishing.
 According to the police, in addition to Márcio, Lessa's wife Elaine, her brother Bruno, and a man named Josinaldo were also involved.
 According to the boatman's statement, the contractor put a heavy cardboard box into the boat, inside of which were smaller boxes, and a suitcase.
 Then the man opened the suitcase, took out six rifles, and threw the weapons and the box overboard.
 Then he gave the boatman three hundred reais to pay for the transport, called a cab, and left.
 The police knew that this was a friend of Lessa's.

 Also in July 2019, the minister and president of the Supreme Federal Court (STF), Dias Toffoli, suspended the investigation regarding the murder of Marielle.
-Toffoli's decision temporarily affected all the inquiries in the country, on the grounds that they were founded on financial intelligence reports made with information obtained without judicial authorization.
+Toffoli's decision temporarily affected all inquiries in the country, on the grounds that they were founded on financial intelligence reports made with information obtained without judicial authorization.
 That is, they were information shared by the Council for Financial Activities Control (Coaf) and the Tax Authorities, without authorization from the Justice Department.

 By September, it was known, according to a report by the Security and Intelligence Coordination of the Public Prosecutor's Office of the State of Rio de Janeiro, that Military Police reserve sergeant Ronnie Lessa, accused of the murder, was a militia leader in the west zone of Rio de Janeiro, owned a clandestine bingo parlor in Barra da Tijuca and planned, before his arrest, to expand his water distribution business to areas dominated by drug traffickers in the city.
-The report was the basis for the request accepted by the Justice of Rio de Janeiro to transfer Lessa to the federal prison system.
+The report was the basis for a request accepted by the Justice of Rio de Janeiro to transfer Lessa to the federal prison system.